Epistemic Insight means ‘knowledge about knowledge’ – and, particularly, knowledge about disciplines and how they interact.

-The findings included that secondary schools typically provide few opportunities for asking Big Questions and for exploring the distinctive approaches that diciplines take.
+The research discovered that secondary schools typically provide few opportunities for asking Big Questions and for exploring and talking about the distinctive approaches that different diciplines take.

-Further, there is a basis to say that the impacts of entrenched compartmentalisation on students’ reasoning are largely hidden – because assessment also tends to focus only on students’ progress within-subject.
+Further, there is a basis to say that the impacts of entrenched compartmentalisation on students’ reasoning are largely hidden – because assessment tends to focus only on students’ progress within each subject.

 For more about LASAR, see www.LASARcentre.com